lennono/Phone-Demographic/README.md

 # Phone-Demographic

-A user can check using this program whether two phone are from the same estate
+A user can check using this program whether two phone are from the samee state (USA)